For Funding Commencing in 2016

 Prior to submission of an application, applicants are to ensure they have read all relevant reference material outlined on the Project Grants page on the NHMRC website, including:

-- Budget Mechanism for Project Grant funding commencing in 2015
+- Budget mechanism for funding commencing in 2016

-- 2014 NHMRC Project Grants Category Descriptors
+- 2015 NHMRC Project Grants Category Descriptors (PDF, 85KB)

 Our Office will release eligibility checklists in January based on the updated funding rules: